vfarcic/devops26/manuscript/99-serverless-apps.md

 NAME           READY STATUS  RESTARTS AGE jx-knative-...
 2/2   Running 0        84s
 ```

+W> If the output states that `no resources` were `found`, the Pod enough time passed without any traffic and the application was scaled to zero replicas.
+We'll see a similar effect and comment on it a few more times.
+Just keep in mind that the next command that describes the Pod will not work since it was already removed.

 The Pod is there, as we expected.
 The strange thing is the number of Pods.
 There are two, even though our application needs only one.
 Let's describe the Pod and see what we'll get.